 Thus, each terzina of the passage cited above refers to a written authority.
 The first terzina refers to a philosopher, difficult to pinpoint because of the generic nature of the ideas cited, but most likely Aristotle; the second terzina refers to the Old Testament, citing God’s voice speaking to Moses in Exodus 33:19; the third terzina refers to the New Testament.
 Since the pilgrim is addressing Saint John and referring to “your high Evangel”, he is indicating either the Gospel of John or the Apocalypse (in Dante’s time, John the Evangelist was believed to be author of both books).
 The Apocalypse has already been cited in the reference to Alpha and O[mega] in verse 17 of this canto.

 The third question of the examination on love deploys the language of eros, indeed the language of Dante’s most erotic lyrics, the rime petrose.
 Saint John asks “con quanti denti questo amor ti morde” (Par.
 26.51): “with how many teeth does this love bite you?”
-The poet is echoing the erotic aggression of his canzone Così nel mio parlar voglio esser aspro, where too “the teeth of love” are featured: “co li denti d’Amor già mi manduca” (Così nel mio parlar 32).
-This transposition is a beautiful example of the way that Paradiso recuperates the language of eros in the treatment of caritas, as discussed in my essay “Toward a Dantean Theology of Eros”.
+Here the poet is repurposing the erotic aggression of his canzone Così nel mio parlar voglio esser aspro, where too “the teeth of love” are featured: “co li denti d’Amor già mi manduca” (Così nel mio parlar 32).